How to import furniture from china

 .

-C) Types of furniture in China
+C) What Types of Furniture Are Manufactured in China?

 When it comes to the types of furniture in China, there is really not much furniture that China doesn’t manufacture!
 See the below list for the different kinds of furniture that China does: